-Tube amplifiers were invented at the beginning of the 20th century and declined in popularity in the 1970’s in favor of transistors, and yet rose again to popularity due to their unique and desirable sound.
-As for the technical part of things, the tube consists of three elements: the cathode that holds a slightly positive charge, an anode that holds a highly positive charge, and the grid that generates the magnetic field.
+Tube amplifiers were invented at the beginning of the 20th century and declined in popularity in the 1970’s in favor of transistors, and yet rose again to popularity due to their wonderful warm sound.
+But you may be wondering how do these interesting vintage pieces work?

 How Does a Tube Amp Work: explained